projecthuman-repo/team-project-gravity/off-boarding/README.md

     CREATE DATABASE spotstitch;
     USE spotstitch;

 Now the database is running!
-You can run the backend via:
+You can run the back-end via:

     cd ./backend #assuming you are currently at the root of the repository npm start